Mohit8-8/CivAssist/README.md

 # CivAssist

-Smart City Citizen Assistant for real-time city information, powered by AI and crowdsourced data
+CivAssist is a Smart City Citizen Assistant app providing real-time information on amenities, safety, and events using AI and crowdsourced data.

+## Features
+- Real-time city information
+- Smart Chatbot for citizen queries
+- Crowdsourced data updates from users